Irvine F.C. (1877): History

 Irvine was a founder member of the Ayrshire Football League in 1891, although in the four seasons for which the League existed, the club was never above mid-table.
 On the collapse of the League at the end of the 1894–95 season, the club joined the Ayrshire Football Combination, but that competition only lasted for 2 more seasons, and Irvine finished in the bottom two both times.

 The club's best run in the Ayrshire Cup came in 1894–95; Irvine reached the semi-final, but was beaten 10–0 on aggregate by Kilmarnock.
 The original second leg was abandoned because of rain, when Irvine was 3–0 down, and 6–0 down on aggregate.
 The club never won another tie in the competition - even when Irvine beat Maybole in the first round in 1897–98, Maybole protested, and won the replay with a double figure score.
 In 1898–99, the club enjoyed its best run in the Scottish Qualifying Cup, beating Hurlford, Kilmarnock Athletic, and Wigtown, to reach the first round proper of the 1898–99 Scottish Cup.
 The club was drawn away to Partick Thistle and lost the tie 5–0.

 It was the club's last achievement.
-The club did enter the Scottish and Ayrshire Cups for 1899–1900, but was disbanded before the seasons started; the motion to wind up the senior club was put by a member of the Junior club Irvine Meadow XI.
+The club did enter the Scottish and Ayrshire Cups for 1899–1900, but was disbanded before the seasons started; "A long list of debts were read against the club, and money at hand was stated be 6s."
+The motion to wind up the senior club was put by a member of the Junior club Irvine Meadow XI.

+James Green of Irvine F.C. finished second in the Scottish 440 yard championship of 1888.